ONONDAGA LAKE PARK:

 West Shore Trail:

-The paved West Shore Trail travels south underneath I-90 and alongside the channel that discharges the lake out to the Seneca River.
-You'll cross over mile marker 2.75 miles (markers every 1/4 mile).
+From the intersection at Mile 2.5.
+Head along the trail up to Long Branch Rd where you can cross the channel via a walkway on the bridge.
+A paved trail then brings you to the Long Branch Road parking lot after 2.7 miles where you then access the West Shore Trail.
+Across the road is Long Branch Park.
+The paved West Shore Trail/Onondaga Lake Park; Loop the Lake travels south underneath I-90 and alongside the channel that discharges the lake out to the Seneca River.
+You'll cross over Mile Marker 2.75 miles (markers every 1/4 mile).
 This is the distance from the Visitor Center.
 This wooded trail travels along the west side of the Lake and is isolated.
 You'll pass by Spurs to the dirt & grass Lakeland Nature Trail along your right.
 Just keep left along the paved trail at all intersections the whole way.
 Pass by a pavilion.
 The lake is mostly hidden by trees and brush along the route.
 After 4.75 miles the trail comes to a circle.

 Note; Right a pedestrian bridge crosses over I-690 and RR tracks to Pleasant Beach Rd.